pulumi/terraform-provider-vsphere/website/docs/r/vmfs_datastore.html.markdown

 versions of this resource).

 ~> **NOTE:** You cannot decrease the size of a datastore.
-If the resource detects disks removed from the configuration, Terraform will give an error.
-To reduce the size of the datastore, the resource needs to be re-created - run [`terraform taint`][cmd-taint] to taint the resource so it can be re-created.
+If the resource detects disks removed from the configuration, the provider will give an error.

 [cmd-taint]: /docs/commands/taint.html